Top 15 Used Car Websites

 Because it's an aggregator (like Kayak.com), the easy-to-use Autolist site displays millions of vehicles from many different sources.
 Users can view details such as the length of time a given vehicle has been on the market, plus any price changes for that vehicle.
-Autolist has one of the highest-rated used-car apps available: it works with Android or iOS phones, and just like the website, it checks multiple online databases to help you locate your dream car.
-The app also has instant price-drop alerts and high-res picture to help you find the best deals on the most local listings.
+Autolist has one of the highest-rated used-car apps available.
+It works with Android or iOS phones, and just like the website, it checks multiple online databases to help you locate your dream car.
+The app also has instant price-drop alerts and high-res pictures to help you find the best deals on the most local listings.
 Shoppers can even apply for financing.
 With family sharing, as many as six family members can share information through the app.
-Add to this reviews, industry insights, a Rotten Tomatoes-style aggregator of older vehicle reviews and buyers guides to help steer you through the car-buying process.
+Add to that reviews, industry insights, a Rotten Tomatoes-style aggregator of older vehicle reviews, and buyer's guides to help steer you through the car-buying process.

-Because AutoTrader has been around since before the internet, its longstanding reputation has built up decades of trust.
-With over 3 million listings drawn from 40,000 dealers and 250,000 private sellers, their selection is immense.
+Because Autotrader.com nearly predates the internet itself, its longstanding reputation has built up decades of trust.
+Available as a website since 1997, it has over 3 million listings drawn from 40,000 dealers and 250,000 private sellers, and its selection is immense.
 The website has a wide variety of filters that can help you narrow your search down to exactly the type of vehicle you're looking for.
 You can save your searches and even apply for insurance and a loan.

-Like Autotrader, Edmunds originated as a paperback booklet available at newsstands.
-Decades of experience has made this a well-respected name in the industry.
-The website allows you to save your searches and favorites and also lets you filter your selections.
-Although their search appears to be similar to the ones available on other sites, they often have more features and options to choose from.
-This allows you to narrow and refine more thoroughly.
-Edmunds also has a wealth of advice and articles to help educate you about the car-buying process and the vehicles themselves.
+Edmunds originated as a paperback booklet available at newsstands.
+Decades of experience have made this a well-respected name in the industry.
+The website allows you to save searches and favorites and also lets you filter your selections.
+Although their search functions look similar to the ones available on other sites, they often have more features and options to choose between.
+That allows buyers to narrow and refine more thoroughly.
+Edmunds also has a wealth of advice and articles to help educate people about the car-buying process and the vehicles themselves.

 If you don't mind a car with plenty of miles on it, Enterprise's former rentals can be a good choice.
 They offer a no-questions-asked, seven-day "buyer's remorse" period, in addition to their 12-month or 12,000-mile limited powertrain warranty and one year of roadside assistance.
-Enterprise also provides their own financing.
-Unlike most of the other sites mentioned here, Enterprise also sells cars only from one source: their own retired rental fleets.
-They take trade-ins and they have special programs for college graduates or first-time car buyers.
+Enterprise also provides financing.
+Unlike most of the other sites mentioned here, the company sells cars only from one source: their retired rental fleets.
+They also take trade-ins and have special programs for college graduates or first-time car buyers.
 The website allows you to search by the monthly payment you can afford alongside the same criteria you'll find on other sites.

-The words "Blue Book price" have been a part of the American vernacular for nearly a century, and the Kelley Blue Book website and app both trade on this longstanding name recognition.
-Not only are they known for providing accurate estimates of your car's value, but their site has tools for checking your credit score and calculating car payments too.
-Expert reviews, top ten lists and recall postings make this site a longtime go-to favorite for automotive information.
-They also cover motorcycles, snowmobiles and personal watercraft such as jet skis.
-Kelley even has an instant cash offer section on their website.
+The words "Blue Book price" have been a part of the American vocabulary for nearly a century, and the Kelley Blue Book website and app both trade on this longstanding name recognition.
+Not only are they known for providing accurate estimates of your car's market value, but their site has tools for checking your credit score and calculating car payments too.
+Expert reviews, top ten lists, and recall postings make this site a longtime go-to favorite for automotive information.
+They also cover motorcycles, snowmobiles, and personal watercraft such as jet skis.
+KBB even has an instant cash offer section on their website.